Nekomo-App/Nekomo/README.md

 Dev info: The OG Dev is being quiet, and is no longer doing anything, and the app is being buggy, so I wanna take it in my own hands!

+PLEASE NOTE THAT THIS APP MAY NOT WORK FOR NOW, THIS IS GOING REALLY SLOWLY!!

 Please note that we will be going private at some point..

 **Latest Downloads: 🔻**